 - Autism Spectrum (Webautism) University Certificate

 You may also study for a research degree focussing on autism.
-Read the profiles below to find out more about some of the students who are currently studying for a research degree.
+Read the profiles below to find out more about some of the students who are currently studying for a research degree or who have completed a research degree.

 Aikaterini Tavoulari Similarities in Stereotyped Behaviour in Autism Spectrum and Blindness: Perceptions of parents, professionals, children on the autism spectrum and individuals with visual impairment